 Office of Faith and Service.
 The Office of Faith and Service at Georgetown College seeks to foster faithful Christian discernment and action on every level of our campus community.
-This Office is led by the Campus Minister.
+This Office is led by the Campus Minister with assistance from the Chapel Coordinator.